alecperkins/active-markdown/README.md

 # Active Markdown

 Active Markdown is an extension of the Markdown format with a notation for easy interactivity in the rendered HTML output.
 It uses the document’s own code blocks to provide the logic and define the relationships between the variables.
-A sample `.amd` file looks like…
+A sample file looks like…

     # St Ives